martinrusev/imbox/README.md

 Imbox - Python IMAP for Humans
 =======

-Python library for reading IMAP mailboxes and converting the email content to human readable data
+Python library for reading IMAP mailboxes and converting email content to machine readable data

 Installation
 ============